Camping at the Beach

 June 25, 2013 Beach Camping

-Sure air conditioning, cable television and room service are nice to have during vacation, but still, for me, there is nothing like being lulled to sleep by the sound of the waves, under a blanket of stars, while being caressed by the gentle cool ocean breeze.
+While enjoying vacation comforts like air conditioning, cable TV, and room service is great, there's nothing like being lulled to sleep by the sound of waves, under a blanket of stars, and being caressed by the gentle cool ocean breeze

-My perfect farewell to summer of 2013 was camping at the beach with good friends from Outdoor Addicts, who celebrated their 14th year as one of the most respectable mountaineering groups in the country.
-It was actually a double celebration, as it was also the 2nd year of the Markyfest, a tribute to our departed comrade and good friend Chef Marky Bagares.
+My perfect farewell to the summer of 2013 involved camping at the beach with good friends from Outdoor Addicts, who were celebrating their 14th year as one of the most respected mountaineering groups in the country.
+It was a double celebration, as it also marked the 2nd year of Markyfest, a tribute to our departed comrade and good friend, Chef Marky Bagares.

-The activities were held at Burot Beach in Calatagan, Batangas.
+The festivities took place at Burot Beach in Calatagan, Batangas.

-More than a hundred showed up to party with the group, which is a proof of how well loved the group is in the mountaineering circle.
+More than a hundred people showed up to party with the group, a testament to how beloved they are in the mountaineering community.

 Getting to Burot Beach